This is a 1961 Ad for the model 514 rifle

 out to game

-D=AC (input to bridge rectifier for muntz 12volt power, on sound
+D=AC (input to bridge rectifier for muntz 12volt power, on

-board)
+sound board)

 E=AC (to bridge on sound board)

-F=Sound Effect (Gun shot / explosion) output to game ( not be used on
+F=Sound Effect (Gun shot / explosion) output to game ( not be used

-it)
+went through it)

 G=Reverb IN (Comes from reverb unit pickup coil-shielded cable)